My next adventure: Cluj-Napoca/Turda/Bran (Romania) – April 2025

 Tashkent – October 2019

-Anyway, let’s delve back into the sixth day of my Central Asia adventure.
-As it was our last full day in Uzbekistan, we remained in Tashkent and, after a lazy morning i.e. me catching up on work enquiries, it was time to trek up to the TV tower for a majestic view of the city.
+As it was our last full day in Uzbekistan, we remained in Tashkent and, after a lazy morning i.e. catching up on work enquiries, it was time to trek up to the TV Tower for a majestic view of the city.
 Now, as the Tashkent metro is completely inaccessible i.e. down flights of steps, we decided to walk for which trusty Google Maps informed us would take 52 minutes down one straight road, simple!
 However, as we were in no rush, we agreed to take the scenic route and zigzag our way to the tower through the suburbs (as that is where you see the real city i.e. not the commercial hubbub) and its ‘lifestyle’, needless to say, we ended up a little lost.

 It must have been a good 2 hours before we reached the majestic tower weaving our way through the streets (and up and down steps) until we discovered the entrance to the structure…

-During my travels, I have come to realise that observation decks are generally well equipped for wheelchairs (even if it does mean going through the rear) but this is Uzbekistan we are talking about hence you can guess what the first obstacle was…
+During ones travels, I have come to realise that observation decks are generally well equipped for wheelchair users (even if it does mean going through the rear entrance) but this is Uzbekistan we are talking about hence you can guess what the first obstacle was…

 It seemed rather strange though as there was a perfectly good ramp up to the entrance.
 Anyway, the tower presented some great views of the city…

-We were all delighted to have discovered the road which we should have walked up afterwards hence it was a straight 52 minute road back to the Hotel Uzbekistan (stopping at ‘Chesters’ restaurant to sample the Uzbeks version of the British cuisine…not a bad attempt) for our final night!
+We were all delighted to have discovered the road which we should have walked up afterwards hence it was a straight 52 minute road back to the Hotel Uzbekistan (stopping at ‘Chesters’ restaurant to sample the Uzbeks version of the British cuisine) for our final night in Central Asia!

 It was another 6am start as our driver took us to the Kazakhstan border with the vision of having a day tour in and around Shymkent, the third largest city in the country.
-I did have some expectations that the border would be tricky to cross due to the nature of the two countries but I think nothing could prepare you for the absolute madness.
-You see these mad border crossings on TV full of people selling tat with stray dogs hanging around but it’s not until you experience it yourself that you realise the craziness of it all (oh and about 6 passport checks!)…
+One did have some expectations that the border would be tricky to cross due to the nature of the two countries but nothing could prepare you for the absolute madness that unfolds.
+You see these mad border crossings on TV full of people selling tat with stray dogs hanging around but it’s not until you experience it yourself that you realise the craziness of it all (and about 6 passport checks!)…

-After 30ish minutes of walking through various passport buildings (with some of my furry friends flying around inside!), we stepped into Kazakhstan where our guide, his English translator (Bob) and driver met us.
+After around 30 minutes of walking through various passport buildings, we stepped into Kazakhstan where our guide, his English translator (Bob) and driver met us.
 This is when it starts getting a little confusing, we had been driving through the Kazakhstan countryside/desert for approximately 3 hours when we discovered that the tour company wished to take us to the ‘Ancient City’ which would be another hour (bear in mind that we only had a day!).
 We were all getting slightly bored so it was at this point that Bob took control and asked if we could scrap that idea and just visit the Arystan Bab Mausoleum before heading back to Shymkent.
 For the next 30 minutes, we took some ‘country’ roads through the desert passing all kinds of animals including camels strolling along the road…

 The Arystan Bab Mausoleum is basically what it says but contains a mosque also.
-When I travel to countries that have strong religious beliefs, I always seem to create some reaction and this is was exactly what happened.
-Whilst walking around the mosque area, I was approached by a local asking for a selfie with us all whilst thanking us for visiting.
+When one travels to countries that have strong religious beliefs, my presence seems to create some reaction and this is was exactly what happened.
+Whilst walking around the mosque area, one was approached by a local asking for a selfie with us all whilst thanking us for visiting.
 The woman then proceeded to introduce us to her family i.e. her husband, son and daughter which is apparently a Kazakh tradition.

 After our encounter with the locals, we took yet another 90 minute drive back to Shymkent (by this time it was 4pm and we had to be over the border by 8pm!) for a traditional feast…